Tomas8x/Tomas8x/README.md

 - [Project Name](link_al_proyecto): Describe your contributions and involvement.
 - [Project Name](link_al_proyecto): Highlight your contributions to another open-source project. -->
 <!-- Agradecimientos y Cierre -->
-Thank you for visiting my GitHub profile!
-If you're interested in collaboration, projects, or just want to chat about tech, don't hesitate to connect with me 😃